 Because spinners lie flush in the surface film, you may need a spinner pattern with outstretched wings.
 One of the reasons we suggested a Parachute Adams (above) for the dun stage is that it also works well enough for the spinner stage.
 The parachute hackle leaves a footprint on the water that is similar to the outstretched wings of a mayfly spinner, and the trout often ignore the upright parachute post.
-Flush-floating mayfly spinner imitations are tough to see, and tough to fish, so it’s probably a good idea to give the Parachutes a try first, and move to more exacting patterns later if the fish refuse them.
+Flush-floating mayfly spinner imitations are tough to see, and tough to fish, so it's probably a good idea to give the Parachutes a try first, and move to more exacting patterns later if the fish refuse them.
 CADDIS LIFE CYCLE: Caddisflies start life as eggs and move through a full cycle of larva, pupa, and adult.
 When caddis hatch, and also when they lay eggs, they often skitter along the water's surface.
 This action can entice trout into a feeding frenzy.

 In most streams there are at least as many caddisflies as mayflies.
 Because caddisflies are more tolerant of water pollution, caddisflies are by far the most dominate stream-bottom insect in some streams.